2i2c-org/farallon-image/README.md

       docker build . inside the image directory
    ```

-5. Commit the changes on GitHub, for `hubploy build <hub-name> --push --check-registry` to work,
+5. Commit the changes to git, for `hubploy build <hub-name> --push --check-registry` to work,
 since the commit hash is used as the image tag.

 ### Step 2: Deploy the changes to the hub